techjoomla/docs.github.io/_posts/2018-02-09-tjreports-reports-with-dynamic-columns.md

 }
 ```

 We also need to ensure that the Hide/Show columns gets reset when the Form Filter is changed in this case.
-To do this, you may add the below code in an onCHange event where the HTML gets generated inside the `displayFilters()` method
+To do this, you may add the below code in an onChange event where the HTML gets generated inside the `displayFilters()` method

 ```javascript
 onchange="document.getElementById('ul-columns-name').remove(); tjrContentUI.report.submitTJRData();"